 Stronger Families Service Covid-19 update

-We are offering our specialist mental health and wellbeing support to families by telephone.
-To keep everyone safe, we have postponed our monthly Time for Me Workshops and Wellbeing Walks.
-Touchstone is here to support the whole Stronger Families Bradford partnership at this uncertain time, and we are busy sharing useful mental health information, tools and resources to help both participants and staff.
+We are now offering our specialist mental health and wellbeing support to families by telephone and welcome any new referrals.
+To keep everyone safe we have temporarily paused our group activities, but instead we are posting out monthly’ Time for Me’ resource packs for our participants to enjoy at home.
+Touchstone is here to support the whole Stronger Families Bradford partnership at this uncertain time, and we are busy sharing useful wellbeing information, tools and resources to help both participants and staff.
 We are also offering our expertise to the Stronger Families Parent Participation Group, who are doing a fantastic job of running the Facebook support group.

 Alongside organisations from across Leeds and Bradford we’ve been given £7 million of funding from The National Lottery Community Fund and the European Social Fund to support parents to access training, start job searching and find employment.